bknowles/chef-fundamentals/slides/additional-topics/01_slide.md

 Use data bags for storing information that is "infrastructure-wide".

+.notes There is no write locking mechanism for data bags.
+If you have multiple processes/recipes that are trying to write to the same data bag at the same time, you may suffer data corruption or loss.
+Consider them to be a useful resource that you can manually write data into, and then read out on an automated basis across your infrastructure.

 # Creating Data Bags

 Data bags go in the "data_bags" directory of the chef-repo.